jakubDoka/TVS-plugin-V3/README.md

 ## Contribution

 I would really welcome some lively contributor that would push plugin forward because I am burn-out.
 You can improve anything you want as long as your code is maintainable and straight forward.
-As my motto is `newer write things twice` the code is from some aspects decently complicated so lets go over it.
+My motto is `newer write things twice` so be ready for obscure java abstraction.

 ## Command structure